 Trump's Plan To Secure Schools Calls For Arming Teachers, Improving Background Checks

-In his first formal policy response to the deadly school shooting in Parkland, Florida last month, President Trump is setting up a federal commission to explore school safety.
+In his first formal policy response to the deadly school shooting in Parkland, Fla., last month, President Trump is setting up a federal commission to explore school safety.
 He's also endorsing legislation to improve background checks, and urging states to pass laws temporarily keeping guns out of the hands of people judged to be dangerous to themselves or others.

 A policy proposal unveiled Sunday evening has Trump renewing his support for arming teachers and other school employees on a volunteer basis.
 He stopped short of endorsing a higher age limit for would-be gun buyers.